Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 We hadn’t really talked too much about what we were going to do after I did the lobectomy.
-We met with the doctor, with my medical team.
+We met with the doctor and with my medical team.
 I went into it really excited because it really felt like I was doing something.

 I was physically removing this cancer from my body.

 It just really felt like it was the first time I had any power over it, as opposed to just picking stuff in my body unaware and afraid that it wasn’t going to work, not knowing what was going on inside of my body, except from these scans.
 It really gave me much more power.